Maryland Panfish Fishing

 Panfish Fishing Lakes In Maryland

 Panfish are everywhere.
 They are a major part of food source for larger, predator fish.
 They also make a pretty tasty fish fry.
-Larger individual fish tend to come from private ponds while the larger schools of common-size fish tend to be found in larger impoundments like Deep Creek Lake, Liberty Reservoir, Little Seneca Lake, Loch Raven Reservoir, Prettyboy Reservoir, Rocky Gorge Reservoir, St. Mary's Lake, Triadelphia Reservoir and Youghiogheny River Lake.
+Larger individual fish tend to come from private ponds while the larger schools of common-size fish tend to be found in larger impoundments like Deep Creek Lake, Jennings Randolph Lake, Liberty Reservoir, Little Seneca Lake, Loch Raven Reservoir, Prettyboy Reservoir, Rocky Gorge Reservoir, St. Mary's Lake, Triadelphia Reservoir and Youghiogheny River Lake.

 The list of panfish is comprised of many fishes each called by a variety of names.
 The bluegill tops the list and is the most common.

 The state record bluegill was caught from Deep Creek Lake.
-The state record white perch was caught from Loch Raven Reservoir while its yellow counterpart, the yellow perch, was caught from a private pond.
+The state record white perch was caught from Loch Raven Lake while its yellow counterpart, the yellow perch, was caught from a private pond.
 Gilbert Run yielded the state record redear sunfish.
 So if you live near virtually any fishing waters, you probably have panfish for neighbors.

 World record: 4 lbs 12 oz